What is concrete setting?

-There are different factors that can affect the setting times.
-This can be e.g. water/cement ratio, temperature conditions, and admixtures.
+Different factors can affect the setting times.
+This can be, for example, water/cement ratio, temperature conditions, and admixtures.

 The water/cement ratio has a big impact on the setting time of your concrete and its overall performance and quality.

 Concrete mixes with lower water/cement ratios generally have faster setting times.
-However, these may be harder to work with as they start hardening earlier so all the finishing operations need to be done faster.
-On the other hand, concrete mixes with higher water/cement ratios have slower setting times.
-This can be an advantage as you have more time before the concrete starts hardening.
-However, too much water affects the final strength of the concrete and may cause delays as the concrete will need more time before the concrete finishers can start working on it.
+However, these may be harder to work with as they start hardening earlier; thus, it it necessary to do all the finishing operations faster.
+On the other hand, mixes with higher water/cement ratios have slower setting times.
+This can be an advantage as you have more time before it starts hardening.
+However, too much water affects the final strength of the concrete and may cause delays as it will need more time before the concrete finishers can start working on it.

-Admixtures are substances added to the concrete mix that is used to alter one or more of the concrete properties.
-There are two main types of admixtures that can be used to modify the setting time: Accelerators and retarders.
-Accelerators can be used to increase the rate of cement hydration, which will shorten the setting time.
-Retarders can be used to delay the setting time of concrete, giving more time for concreting works.
+Admixtures are substances added to the concrete mix to alter one or more of the mixtures properties.
+Two main types of admixtures can be used to modify the setting time: Accelerators and retarders – accelerators to increase the rate of cement hydration, which will shorten the time, and retarders to delay the setting time of concrete, giving more time for concreting works.

-Temperature can have an effect on the setting times of concrete as this affects how fast the phases in the cement hydration happen.
-If the temperature is high, the cement hydration reactions will occur faster and the setting time will occur earlier.
-If the temperatures are low, the cement hydration process will slow down and the setting time will happen later.
+Temperature can affect the setting times as this affects how fast the phases in the cement hydration happen.
+If the temperature is high, the cement hydration reactions will occur faster, and the setting time will occur earlier.
+If the temperatures are low, the cement hydration process will slow down, and the setting time will happen later.

-Smart, wireless systems such as Maturix can help you to monitor the temperature in your concrete in different spots in the structure and allow you to access this information from anywhere, at any time.
-This will give you a clear picture of what is actually going on inside the concrete.
+Smart, wireless systems such as Maturix can help you monitor the temperature in your concrete in different spots in the structure and allow you to access this information from anywhere, at any time.
+This will give you a clear picture of what is happening inside the concrete.

 It is important to understand that there are two types of tests related to setting time; cement setting time and concrete setting time.

 The cement setting time tests are relevant for cement manufacturers but are hard to use in construction projects.
-This is because, for the tests for the cement setting times, only pure cement and water are used neglecting the effect of aggregates and admixtures.
+This is because, for the tests, only pure cement and water are used neglecting the effect of aggregates and admixtures.
 Therefore, the most relevant test to do is the concrete setting time.
 The standard procedure to do it is:

 ASTM C403: Standard Test Method for Time of Setting of Concrete Mixtures by Penetration Resistance.
 You can see the required materials, equipment, and test steps in this video.